stxnext/graph-recommendation-system-demo/README.md

 More detailed schema (with specific indices in `csv` view) can be read [here](assets/full_schema_prior_mapping.csv)

+### Dataset source
+Our dataset comes from [Kaggle Dataset](https://www.kaggle.com/datasets/arashnic/book-recommendation-dataset) It was modified limited to 50k and for readability by adding fixtures to *Users* (first name, last name) by [faker](https://github.com/joke2k/faker) so that *any similarity to real person is pure coincidence* :)

 ### Running
 Then run the following code in the terminal for the training model and create a new `RECOMMENDED_TO` relationship.